john-ashraf-7/AI-video-scripts-generator/README.md

 http://localhost:3000
 ```

 **🎤 TTS Feature**: After generating a script, click the "Generate Audio" button to convert it to speech using natural-sounding voices.
+Audio is generated in-memory for immediate playback and only saved to disk when you choose to download it.

 7. **Test TTS functionality (optional):**
 ```bash